Skip to content

 2 content The entry content (word or phrase).

 3 language Language of the entry (as defined in the config).
+Eg: english

 4 notes Optional notes describing the entry.

 7 tags Optional tags describing the entry.
-Separate multiple tags by \ |.
+Separate multiple tags by the pipe character |

 8 phones Optional phonetic notations representing the pronunciations of the entry.
-Separate multiple phones by \ |.
+Separate multiple phones by the pipe character |

 9 definition-types This should only be set for definition entries that ar marked with Type = ^.
-One or more parts-of-speech types separated by \ |.
-Example noun\ | verb.
+One or more parts-of-speech types separated by the pipe character | .
+Examplenoun:verb`.

-10 meta Otional JSON metadata.
+10 meta Optional JSON metadata.
 Quotes inside JSON are escaped by doubling them.
 Eg: {"etym": "ml"} => {""etym"": ""ml""}

 Importing with SQL

 Generating SQL for dictionary data and loading that directly into the database can give fine grained control The following is the SQL equivalent of the above CSV.
-The Postgres database tables schemas are described here.
+The SQLite database tables schemas are described here.

 -- Insert head words apple, application (id=1, 2)